Secrets of an Outstanding Project

 “Expertise in the particular technical field of the project is everything when managing a project like this.”

-When people recruit for a project manager in, for example, server systems projects, they are likely to look for a candidate with experience of server system projects; and when they recruit for a project in building construction, they look for managers who have had experience of such projects.
+When people recruit for a project manager in, for example, server systems projects, they are likely to look for a candidate with experience of server system projects; and when they recruit for a project in building construction, they look for managers who have had the experience of such projects.
 This practice seems to make sense.
 It is called domain experience.
 Employers place a high premium on recruiting project managers with domain experience.

 And yet, Andy not only claims to have minimal previous ship-building experience [34:15] but argues that domain experience can be a disadvantage.